tektutor/jenkins-sep-2021/Day3/README.md

 ```
 <pre>
 -i - this switch indicates what follows is the inventory name
--m - this switch indicates what follows is the name of the module we would like to invoke on Ansible nodoes
+-m - this switch indicates what follows is the name of the module name
 all - indicates the group of machines defined in the inventory file
 </pre>

 The expected output is
 <pre>
 [jegan@localhost Ansible]$ ansible -i hosts all -m ping
 ubuntu1 | SUCCESS => {